ApplyFirst Compensation Intelligence

 Common questions about Charles Schwab & Company, Inc. salaries

-Charles Schwab & Company, Inc. pays an average of $198,914 per year for Sr. Manager, Software Development & Engineering Lead (Pl) roles based on 7 verified H-1B government filings.
+Charles Schwab & Company, Inc. pays an average of $198,914 per year for Sr. Manager, Software Development & Engineering Lead (Pl) roles based on 7 aggregated market data.
 Salaries range from $170,000 to $215,000 depending on experience and location.

 Based on the average annual salary of $198,914, a Sr. Manager, Software Development & Engineering Lead (Pl) at Charles Schwab & Company, Inc. earns approximately $96 per hour assuming a standard 40-hour work week (2,080 working hours per year).